run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/platform-administration/mobile/webservice.md

 # Mobile

-The Mobile functionality was developed to allow greater autonomy in the management of services, since it allows the provision of services in different perspectives, either as an end-user services portal or as a flexible instance for the analyst to do field service.
+The Mobile functionality was developed to allow greater autonomy in the management of services, since it allows the provision of services in different perspectives, either as an end-user service portal or as a flexible instance for the analyst to do field service.

 # Related